notion : Empowerment

 Empowerment

-"The Radical Empowerment Discourse: Originating in the 1970s, this discourse was championed by feminists, black, and popular education activists, and focused on collective liberation in self-emancipatory and explicitly political terms.
-It emphasised egalitarian, participatory, and local aspects, and at its core, was framed as the self-capacity of grassroots groups to take power over their own lives and dismantle oppressive systems as a necessary condition for social change.
+The Radical Empowerment Discourse: Originating in the 1970s, this discourse was championed by feminists, Black activists, and popular education advocates, focusing on collective liberation in self-emancipatory and explicitly political terms.
+It emphasized egalitarian, participatory, and local aspects.
+At its core, it was framed as the capacity of grassroots groups to take control of their own lives and dismantle oppressive systems, considered as necessary for social change.